lasp/adamant/CONTRIBUTING.md

 ## Creating a Submission

 Adamant follows the [GitHub flow](https://docs.github.com/en/get-started/quickstart/github-flow) development process.
 You should begin by [forking](https://docs.github.com/en/get-started/quickstart/fork-a-repo) this repository.
-When you have finished making changes on your fork, create a pull request back to this repository.
+When you have finished making changes on your fork, create a [pull request](https://github.com/lasp/adamant/pulls) back to this repository.

+### Pull Request

+Please adhere to the following when submitting a pull request:

+- Pull requests should be made against `main`.
-Please try to keep submissions small and focused on single fixes, enhancements, or additions.
+- Keep submissions small and focused on single fixes, enhancements, or additions.
 This makes changes easier to review and faster to merge.
+- Include a summary of changes that gives reviewers an idea of what they should pay attention to.
+- Pull request branches should have as "clean" of a history as possible.
+    - Each commit should present one change or idea to a reviewer.
+    - Commits that merely "fix up" previous commits should be interactively rebased and squashed into their targets.
+- Prefer the use of `git rebase`.
+    1.  `git rebase` actually _rebases_ your branch from the current main branch's endpoint.
+This localizes conflicts to the commits at which they actually appear, though it can become complicated when there are more than a few conflicts.
+    2.  `git merge` pulls in all the updates that your branch does not have, and combines them with the updates you have made in a single merge commit.
+This allows you to deal with any and all conflicts at once, but information such as when conflicts originated is lost.

+    For more info on `git merge` vs `git rebase` see [here](https://www.atlassian.com/git/tutorials/merging-vs-rebasing).

-Once a pull request has been submitted the following will occur:
+Once a pull request has been submitted, a maintainer will review your submission.

 ### Submission Review